-- · A sign will be posted - You will need to stay in your room - Wash your hands carefully after using the bathroom - You must always wash your hands if you must leave your room - Staff and visitors will wear gown/gloves when providing direct care - All staff and visitors must wash their hands when they enter or leave your room - Items brought into your room must stay in the room.
-Such items include: equipment (commodes, wheelchairs, walkers, etc.) chairs and food - C. diff can live on objects in the room so it is important to clean items before they are taken out of the room.
-A special cleaner will be used in your room
+- A sign will be posted on your door. - You will need to stay in your room. - Wash your hands carefully after using the bathroom. - You must always wash your hands if you must leave your room. - Staff and visitors will wear gown/gloves when providing direct care. - All staff and visitors must wash their hands when they enter or leave your room. - Items brought into your room must stay in the room.
+Such items include: equipment (commodes, wheelchairs, walkers, etc.), chairs, and food. - C. diff can live on objects in the room so it is important to clean items before they are taken out of the room.
+A special cleaner will be used in your room.